 JENTIS data capture and load process revolves around submitting data to partners and networks.
 This consists of defining rules and configurations when to send what data to which partner.
 A pivotal part in this data load process are tags.
-They allow detailed configuration of individual parameters and values to be submitted to partner networks and tools.
+They allow detailed configuration of individual parameters and values to be submitted to a data recipient.

 JENTIS Tag Manager makes this process flexible and scalable.
 As you can configure different setups in a single tag configuration.
 But lets start with the basics.

 Every tag in your JENTIS account consists of the following parts: